hatakkey/MAG-integrated/README.md

 ```bash
 [root@compute-1 scripts]# ./upload-cliscripts.sh
 ```
 To download and upload the predefined scripts from /root/MAG-integrated/cliscripts/ to cf1:\scripts-md on MAG-1, MAG-2, and TRA-integrated.
-Before uploading, ensure the directory is created by running the command: file md cf1:\scripts-md on MAG-1, MAG-2, and TRA-integrated.

 ## Start sessions

 ### **1. Register IMSI in database**